Email-Dashboard/Email-Dashboard/README.md

 # Acknowledgement

-:star: If you liked our dashboard, please give us a "**Star**".
+If you liked our dashboard, please give us a "**Star**" :star:.
 Your support is what keep us moving forward and delivering happiness to you!
 Thank's a million, you're our Clark Kent/Kara Danvers! :smile: